HCPSS/schoolsites-help/_posts/2014-07-15-editing-page.md

 ![spotlight search](/schoolsites-help/images/spotlight.png)

 Then, search for "TextEdit", and it should autocomplete.
-Click on the first hit, and a sparse editor should open up.
+Click on the first result, and a sparse editor should open up.

 ![find textedit](/schoolsites-help/images/search-mac-plaintext.png)